webarch-coop/ansible-role-mariadb/README.md

 ### mariadb_socket

-The path to the MariaDB socket.
+The path to the MariaDB socket, `mariadb_socket` defaults to `/run/mysqld/mysqld.sock`.

 ### mariadb_systemd_units

-A list to be use with the [systemd role](https://git.coop/webarch/systemd) as `systemd_units`, by default this role sets `PrivateNetwork` to `true`, set this to `false` if you need to connect to the server using `127.0.0.1` / TCP/IP in addition as `localhost`, which uses the socket.
+A list to be used with the [systemd role](https://git.coop/webarch/systemd) as `systemd_units`, by default this role sets `PrivateNetwork` to `true`, set this to `false` if you need to connect to the server using `127.0.0.1` / TCP/IP in addition as `localhost`, which uses the socket.

 The default value for `mariadb_systemd_units`: